 Also, review a compilation of data from 11 peer-reviewed articles for a more detailed look at response rates, time to progression and survival of 345 gynecologic cancer patients that underwent assay-directed treatment.

-Like in cases such as Devi Hart, and the other gynecologic cancer patients helped by our staff at Rational Therapeutics, let us help you find the right treatment.
+Like in cases such as Marjorie Gromme, and the other gynecologic cancer patients helped by our staff at Rational Therapeutics, let us help you find the right treatment.
 Read their stories.

 Back to Top